Slovakian Rough Haired Pointer

 Breed Rating (4 Reviews)

-The Slovak Rough Haired Pointer originates from Czechoslovakia (now the Czech Republic and Slovakia) and is a relatively new breed.
-It was developed in the 1950's using the Cesky Fousak, German Wire Haired Pointer, Weimaraner and possibly the Pudelpointer to produce a working dog with Hunt, Point and Retrieve abilities as well as general working traits.
-The SRHP was unknown in the rest of the World until the 1990's when Czechoslovakia split and the breed made it's way to the United Kingdom.
-It was recognise by the Kennel Club as HPR sub group of hunting dog.
+The Slovak Rough Haired Pointer was first bred in the former Czechoslovakia (now the Czech Republic and Slovakia) and is a new breed.
+They were developed during the 1960s and are thought to be a mixture of the Cesky Fousak, German Wirehaired Pointer, Weimaraner and possibly the Pudelpointer.
+This combination produced a working odg with good Hunt, Point and retrieve abilities.
+The SRHP was unheard of outside Czechoslovakia until the 1990s, after the country had split in two and the breed made its way to the UK.

-Slovakian Rough Haired Pointers have a laid back and affectionate temperament.
-They are sociable dogs who will do best when fully integrated into the family.
-Generally happy to meet strangers and should get on fine with other pets - especially if raised with them.
-These are also very energetic dogs who will be restless and destructive if they don't get enough daily exercise.
+Slovakian Rough Haired Pointers are chilled and affectionate dogs.
+They are sociable and will do best when fully integrated into the family.
+They are generally happy to meet strangers and tend to get on well with other pets too, especially if raised with them.
+They are energetic and may become restless and destructive if they don't get enough daily exercise.

 - Status: Common

 - Life Expectancy: 9 - 15 years

 - Height: up to 27" (males) 25" (females)

 - Rare: Yes